damdamo/Teri/README.md

 # Teri (TErm RewrIting)

-## W.I.P

-Teri is a library to term rewriting using strategies
+Teri is a library to term rewriting using strategies.

 ### Done :